How to Find Where a Photo Came from

 Start with a reverse image search, then check matching pages, dates, and context.
 The scanner is useful because filenames and captions rarely show the first place a picture appeared online.

-What Does How to Find Where a Photo Came from Mean?
+What Does It Mean to Find Where a Photo Came From?

 Finding where a photo came from means tracing the image back to matching pages, older uploads, similar copies, or the most likely original context.
 The process usually combines reverse image search, visual matching, metadata checks, and manual review.
 Lens App handles this because the identifier can search by image, recognize visible subjects, and help users compare results on iPhone or Android.
 A result may show the source website.
 A result may also show only later reposts, so dates and page context still matter.